wobblybits/blog/README.md

 The blogging framework is pretty bare bones (for now?), but it allows for new posts to be created quickly and runs entirely on the client-side: no database, no CRM.
 It is not the most efficient, but it is low overhead, and since does not load any external images or libraries, the files are generally very tiny to begin with.

-Each post is self-contained in a single `.js` file under the pages folder.
-Creating a new post is as simple as adding the next appropriately named js file.
+Each post is self-contained in a single `.js` file under the `pages` folder.
+Creating a new post is as simple as adding the next appropriately (hex) numbered js file.

 The two main site-wide `.js` files are `js/layout.js` which handles fetching and displaying the posts and `js/onebit.js` which contains the basic definitions for the 1-bit BMP dataURI canvas that each post uses.
 Note: The canvas dimensions always need to be a multiple of 32 pixels wide unless you want to write the extra code for the dataURI to handle zero-padding rows.